rderelle/kamino/README.md

 Builds an amino acid alignment in a reference-free, alignment-free manner from a set of proteomes.
 Not ‘better’ than traditional marker-based pipelines, but simpler and much faster to run.
 Typical usages range from between-strains to within-family (prokaryotes) or within-phylum (eukaryotes) phylogenetic analyses.

+This repo is no longer under development but bug reports, PRs and suggestions are very welcome.

 ## Installation
 You can either compile the code locally using rustc, or install a precompiled binary from Bioconda: